-Losing a loved one through an act of violence is a very traumatic experience.
+Losing a loved one through an act of violence is a very traumatic experience for family members, friends, and many other people related to the violence.
 No one can ever be prepared for such a loss.
-No amount of counselling, prayer, justice, restitution or compassion can ever bring a loved one back.
+No amount of counselling, prayer, justice, restitution or compassion can ever bring a loved one back, and this can be difficult for the survivors to manage.

 Those left behind to mourn the loss of their loved one are sometimes referred to as 'homicide survivors' and these people are victims of crime.
+Their lives have been drastically changed by the crime, and their life will never be the same even though they may not have even been present at the crime.
 There was a period of time when the Canadian justice system did not recognize next of kin as victims.
-This changed with the lobbying efforts of victims and their advocates.
-Today, those who work with homicide survivors, such as counselors, victim service providers, Crown Attorneys and police officers, must recognize that these victims face a unique set of emotions and circumstances, and that assistance must be delivered with this in mind.
+This changed through the lobbying efforts of victims and their advocates.
+Today, those who work with homicide survivors, such as counsellors, victim service providers, Crown Attorneys and police officers, must recognize that these survivors of homicide are also victims of the crime, and face a unique set of emotions and circumstances.
+Knowing this, assistance can be offered and delivered with this in mind.